choe-hyonsu-gabrielle/hypervision/README.md

 model = SentenceClassificationModel(config)  # model initiated with pretrained artifacts from config.
 ```
-- `supervision.data` has all codes for training and evaluation data.
+- `data` has all codes for training and evaluation data.
 You need to define custom `DatasetBase`,
 (a subclass of `Dataset` from `torch`) `DataModuleBase` (a subclass of `pl.LightningDataModule`) and
 custom collator function.
 (See `collator.BaselineCSVsCollator` as an example.)